hghazli56/eng114_devops/README.md

 <br></br>
 ![location based services](/Images/2tad.png)

+### Amazon S3
+- S3 is Amazon AWSs Simple Storage Service

+- It focusses on high availability and scalability

+- S3 also features storage classes e.g. Standard, Clacier, etc

+- Standard class: Data stored is actively available

+- Clacier class: Data is available on request and takes time to access (`this is a cheaper option than standard and is recommended for data that is infrequently accessed`)

+- Offers CRUD functionality using AWSCLI

+- S3 can also be used for disaster recovery (DR) by being globally available

+- Make s3 bucket(bucket is an instance of s3) `aws s3 mb s3://eng114-hamza-bucket` - remember to use dashes NOT underscores

+- List buckets `aws s3 ls`

+- Copy file to s3 bucket `aws s3 cp <filename> s3://<s3-bucket-name>`

+- Change permission for files on S3 (AWS web dashboard): `click file you want, click permissions, edit permissions to your liking`

+- Download file from S3 bucket to current folder: `aws s3 cp s3://<bucket-name>/<filename> .`

+- Delete file from S3 bucket: `aws s3 rm s3://<bucket-name>/<filename>`

+- Delete S3 bucket: `aws s3 rb s3://<bucket-name>`

+### Using python and boto3 to script S3 commands

+- boto3 is a python package that lets us run awscli commands in order to interact with aws recourses (e.g.EC2 and S3)

+- We must first have awscli setup with the correct access & secret key configurations

+- Then we install boto3 `pip install boto3`

+- Then we can create .py files execute our scripts (make sure to import boto3)

+- See boto3-python-scripts folder for script examples

+### Dependencies for AWSCLI on EC2
+- Python3 or above

+- awscli

+- pip3

+- update & upgrade

+- AWS access & secret key for data security

+- aws configure: accesskeys, secretkeys, region, language

 ### AWS notes
 - Naming conventions: `eng114_hghazli_<resouce type>`

 - SCP command to copy file from localhost to ec2 on AWS: `scp -i .ssh/<ssh_key_name>.pem -r  path/of/local/file user@target_vm_address:target/path/`

 - `sudo kill <pid>` Kills specific process